 With the exception of 1996, we have not been profitable since our inception in 1986.
-As of December 31, 2010, we had an accumulated deficit of approximately \$954.2 million.
-To date, our revenue has been primarily from royalty payments from Amgen on sales of Sensipar and Mimpara (cinacalcet HCl), royalty payments from Nycomed on sales of Preotact, royalty payments from Kyowa Hakko Kirin on sales of REGPARA, milestone revenue from our collaborative agreements with Nycomed and others, product sales to Nycomed and beginning in 2009, royalty payments on sales of
+As of December 31, 2011, we had an accumulated deficit of approximately \$990.5 million.
+To date, our revenue has been primarily from royalty payments from Amgen on sales of Sensipar and Mimpara (cinacalcet HCl), royalty payments from Nycomed on sales of Preotact, royalty payments from Kyowa Hakko Kirin on sales of REGPARA, milestone revenue from our collaborative agreements with Nycomed and others, product sales to Nycomed and royalty payments on sales of Nucynta by Janssen.

-Nucynta by Ortho-McNeil.
 In July 2007, we entered into an agreement with Nycomed whereby they assumed sole responsibility for manufacturing Preotact.
-As described further herein, we have non-recourse debt that is secured by our royalty rights related to sales of Sensipar and Mimpara under our agreement with Amgen.
-In addition, we have sold to DRI and an affiliate of DRI our rights to receive royalty payments under our agreements with Nycomed and Kyowa Hakko Kirin for Preotact and REGPARA, respectively.
-The right to royalties on Amgen's Sensipar and Mimpara sales will only be returned to us if those royalties are sufficient to repay our non-recourse Class B Notes on a timely basis.
-We expect that the Class A Notes will be repaid in full on March 30, 2011.
+As described further herein, we have non-recourse debt that is secured by our royalty rights related to sales of Sensipar and Mimpara under our agreements with Nycomed and Kyowa Hakko Kirin for Preotact and REGPARA, respectively.
+The right to royalties on Amgen's Sensipar and Mimpara sales will only be returned to us if those royalties are sufficient to repay our non-recourse Sensipar Notes on a timely basis.
 The right to royalties on Nycomed's Preotact sales and Kyowa Hakko Kirin's REGPARA sales will only be returned to us if the amount of royalties received by the purchasers exceed two and a half times the amount paid to us.

 We are entirely dependent on Amgen, Nycomed and Kyowa Hakko Kirin for sales of Sensipar and Mimpara, Preotact and REGPARA, respectively, and we cannot assure that they will pay royalties in amounts sufficient to cause the royalty rights to be returned to us.
-Other than the royalty payments we receive from Ortho-McNeil, we are not currently receiving any cash inflows, including from royalty payments or product sales, and it is possible that we will never have sufficient product sales revenue to achieve profitability.
+Other than the royalty payments we receive from Janssen, we are not currently receiving any cash inflows, including from royalty payments or product sales, and it is possible that we will never have sufficient product sales revenue to achieve profitability.
 We expect to continue to incur losses for at least the next several years as we and our collaborators and licensees pursue clinical trials and research and development efforts.
 To become profitable, we, alone or with our collaborators and licensees, must successfully develop, manufacture and market our current product candidates and continue to identify, develop, manufacture and market new product candidates.
 It is possible that we will never have significant product sales revenue or receive significant royalties on our licensed product candidates to achieve profitability.